-It has also been argued that such a system creates tensions with the principle of the prevalence of more favourable contractual norms in case of conflicto with provisions of a collective agreement, in the sense that a new collective agreement with less favourable norms than the precedent could be considered as void because of the contractualisation of the former.
-However, jurisprudence has taken the view that the fact that the system of after-effects contains a material protection of working conditions (because they remain in force and cannot be modifed unilaterally by the employer) does not entail that the principle of more favourable norm applies between the expired agreement and the “other agreement” referred to by the norm.
-Moreover, because collective agreements have normative value, and the case is one of succession of two collective agreements (even if the first agreement is “weakened”), it is the rule of temporal collision which applies, which derives form the principle lex posterior derogat priori.
-Here, the solution avoiding “petrification” of the working conditions defined in a collective agreement, as an element of the balance of interests between workers and employers, is based on the ex lege specialis character of the system and the rejection of the subsidiary application of the civil law idea of contractualisation of the working conditions, albeit in an implicit way.
-The German jurisprudenc refuses thus to conceptualise the system of after-effects from the point of view of the theroy of the incorporation of the working conditions in the contract, which is easily justified by the existence of an ad hoc regulation which is clear and suficient.
-However, the effects are almost similar as in the other model and the solution given to posible problems generated by the system also.
+It has also been argued that such a system creates tensions with the principle that more favourable contractual norms should prevail in case of conflict with the provisions of a collective agreement, such that any new collective agreement with less favourable norms than the preceding contract could be considered void because of the contractualisation of the former contract.
+However, jurisprudence has taken the view that the fact that the system of after-effects contains a material protection of working conditions (as they remain in force and cannot be unilaterally modified by the employer) does not entail that the principle of more favourable norms applies between the expired agreement and the 'other agreement' referred to by the norms.
+Moreover, because collective agreements have normative value, and the case is one of a succession of two collective agreements (even if the first agreement is 'weakened'), the rule of temporal collision applies, which derives from the principle of lex posterior derogat priori.
+Here, the solution to avoid 'petrification' of the working conditions defined in a collective agreement as part of the balance of interests between workers and employers is based on the ex lege specialis character of the system, as well as on the rejection of the subsidiary application of the civil law idea of contractualisation of working conditions, albeit in an implicit way.
+Thus, German jurisprudence refuses to conceptualise the system of after-effects from the point of view of the theory of incorporation of working conditions in the contract.
+This is easily justified by the existence of an ad hoc regulation which is clear and sufficient.
+However, the effects are almost the same as in the other model, and the solution to possible problems is similarly generated by the system.

 The German model has inspired the regulation of the question in other legal orders.
-For example, § 13 of the Austrian Arbeitsverfassungsgesetz (Nachwirkung) provides: “The legal effects of the collective agreement, regarding working conditions which applied directly before its expiration, survive after that expiration untill the application of a new collective agreement, related to those working conditions, of untill a new contract is concluded with the affected workers”.
+For example, § 13 of the Austrian Arbeitsverfassungsgesetz (Nachwirkung) provides that:

+The legal effects of the collective agreement, regarding working conditions which applied directly before its expiration, survive after that expiration until the application of a new collective agreement, related to those working conditions, or until a new contract is concluded with the affected workers.